GeorgeET15/arcade-ide/README.md

 ### Windows

-1. Download the latest `ArcadeIDE-1.0.0-x64.exe` (64-bit) or `ArcadeIDE-1.0.0-ia32.exe` (32-bit) from the [Releases](https://github.com/GeorgeET15/arcade-ide/releases) page.
+1. Download the latest `ArcadeIDE-1.0.0-x64.exe` (64-bit) from the [Releases](https://github.com/GeorgeET15/arcade-ide/releases) page.
 2. Run the installer, choose your installation directory, and follow the prompts.
-   - The installer features a retro-themed banner and sidebar derived from `installer.gif`.
 3. Launch Arcade IDE from the desktop or Start Menu shortcut.

 ### Linux